Frequently Asked Questions (FAQ)

 Can I use Zoom on my mobile phone or tablet?

-Yes, Zoom is available on Mac, Windows, Linux, Apple iOS, Android devices, and Chromebooks.
+Yes, Zoom is available on Mac, Windows, Linux, Apple iOS, and Android devices.
 Download the free app from your respective device store.

 To sign into your UD Zoom account, click the Sign In link and choose to “Sign In using SSO”.
 Type “udel” in the Domain Name box.
 Enter your UDEL email, password, and 2-factor code if requested.